milywita/milywita/README.md

-# Hello, I'm Gabriel 👋
+# Hi, I'm Gabriel 👋

 I am a cybersecurity enthusiast and developer, with a master's in Cyber Security from **[York University](https://www.york.ac.uk/)** and a bachelor's degree in Computer Science from **[Liverpool Hope University](https://www.hope.ac.uk/)**.